Salamol cfc free inhaler

 • Coughing

 Salamol inhalers can also be used as a preventative measure.
-If your asthma or pulmonary condition is triggered by allergens or exercise you can use the inhaler before you expose yourself to pollen, pet fur or before participating in any type of physical activity.
+If allergens or exercise trigger your asthma or pulmonary condition, you can use the inhaler before you expose yourself to pollen, pet fur or before participating in any physical activity.

 "When an asthma attack strikes, the airways become inflamed which makes it difficult to breathe.
 If left untreated, an attack can be potentially fatal.
 Salbutamol inhalers can help treat an attack by opening the airways, allowing the patient to breathe easily."
 Mohamed Imran Lakhi, Superintendant Pharmacist.

-When exposed to a trigger, the airways in the lungs become inflamed and narrow, making it extremely difficult for air to get in and out.
-Salbutamol, the active ingredient in Salamol, is a short-acting beta-2 agonist which works by targeting the beta 2 receptors in the lungs, relaxing and opening the airway muscles to improve the flow of oxygen.
-This relieves the attack allowing you to breathe easily and effectively.
+When exposed to a trigger, the airways in the lungs become inflamed and narrow, making it extremely difficult for air to enter and exit.
+Salbutamol, the active ingredient in Salamol, is a short-acting beta-2 agonist which works by targeting the beta-2 receptors in the lungs, relaxing and opening the airway muscles to improve the flow of oxygen.
+This relieves the attack, allowing you to breathe easily and effectively.

 Typically, Salamol inhalers work within 5 minutes of taking the prescribed dose.
 Depending on the prescribed dose, relief can last four to six hours.